quephird/saml-test/README.md

 ![IDP_login](images/IDP_login.png)

-This is a mock IDP so there isn't actually any authentication implementation but that's ok; all we really want to demonstrate is that we can have the IDP send a valid SAML response back to the SP.
+There is no authentication mechanism implemented in `saml-idp` but that's ok; all we really want to demonstrate is that we can have the IDP send a valid SAML response back to the SP.

 #### TODO: Finish discussion and add screen caps